keolo/population/services/importer/README.md

 * Retrieve population estimates
 * Store population metadata for each zip in BoltDB

+## Benefits

+* Fast (~2s on development machine)
+* Low Utilization and Operational Cost
+  * Because this importer is so efficient, we can run it often at a low cost
+* Maintainable

 ## Local Development

 * `cd` to this directory